Learn more about how to learn about and celebrate Christmas in Germany with your kids!

 - Fun Facts about Christmas in Germany (like das Christkind (Christ child), der Weihnachtsmann (Santa Claus or Father Christmas), Sternsinger (star singers), Krampus, Epiphany on January 6, and more)

 - Learn a German Christmas Greeting

-- Select German Christmas music video links and sites for you to enjoy with your kids
+- Select German Christmas music video links (with German Christmas carols and more) and sites for you to enjoy with your kids

 - A super fun interactive game

 - German Holiday Food Facts (and ideas for enjoying a tasty German holiday treat!)

 - One page with colorful images of traditional German Holiday Food

 - 5 coloring pages (with 2 images per page for total of 10 half-pages) to create a special Christmas in Germany keepsake book

 Would you like to learn about more countries and how they celebrate Christmas?

 Grab our Christmas Fun Around the World bundle.
 Learn about fun Christmas traditions in 8 countries PLUS get a bonus suggested materials checklist to make your prep work even easier!